CosmWasm/cosmwasm/docs/CAPABILITIES-BUILT-IN.md

 - `staking` is for chains with the Cosmos SDK staking module.
 There are Cosmos chains that don't use this (e.g. Tgrade).
 - `cosmwasm_1_1` enables the `BankQuery::Supply` query.
 Only chains running
-  CosmWasm `1.1.0` or higher support this query.
+  CosmWasm `1.1.0` or higher support this.
 - `cosmwasm_1_2` enables the `GovMsg::VoteWeighted` message.
 Only chains running
-  CosmWasm `1.2.0` or higher support this query.
+  CosmWasm `1.2.0` or higher support this.